BoundaryFinder

 Boundary agreements, determined boundary applications, and filed document investigations all require a solicitor with property dispute experience.
 The Law Society’s solicitor search tool covers England and Wales.
 Legal advice is particularly important if a register update or formal boundary agreement is needed.

 The Law Commission reviews and proposes reforms to land registration law, including boundary provisions.
-Its 2016 report on the Land Registration Act 2002 acknowledged deficiencies in boundary data and recommended improvements to the determined boundary process, though no retrospective T-mark recovery exercise was proposed.
+Its 2016 consultation paper and 2018 final report (Law Com No. 380) acknowledged deficiencies in boundary data and recommended improvements to the determined boundary process, though no retrospective T-mark recovery exercise was proposed.

 Where works are proposed to a party wall or structure astride the boundary, the Party Wall etc. Act 1996 governs the process.
 Party wall surveyors are appointed to oversee the works and resolve disputes.
 They operate independently of HMLR and the tribunal system, under the framework of the 1996 Act.

 If your title plan has no T-marks, you are in the majority.
-The absence of T-marks does not leave you without options — it means you need to look beyond the title plan to establish the position.
+There are two distinct questions once you know the title plan is silent:

 Apply Fencing Conventions and Common Law Presumptions